-As a mentor, I am deeply committed to support and work with students from historically excluded backgrounds in mathematical spaces and STEM in general.
+As a mentor, I am deeply committed to support and work with students from historically excluded backgrounds in mathematical spaces.

 Mentoring and Advising

-(Utah) SRI Students: Aidan Bucko, Amelia Walden, Debbie Wooton, Josie Marshall, Kayden Perez, Kiyanna Porter, and Nick Van Fleet, my Science Research Initiative Science Research Initiative students from University of Utah, Spring 2023 - present
+- Aidan Bucko, Amelia Walden, Debbie Wooton, Josie Marshall, Kayden Perez, Kiyanna Porter, and Nick Van Fleet, my Science Research Initiative Science Research Initiative students from University of Utah, Spring 2023 - present

-(Utah) Directed reading on Algebraic Combinatorics with Winston Stucki --PhD student at Georgia Tech now
+- (Utah) Directed reading on Algebraic Combinatorics with Winston Stucki, Spring 2022 (PhD student at Georgia Tech)

-(Utah-South) Co-advised Rachel Hilarides' honors thesis with Dr. Drew Lewis from South Alabama
+- (South/Utah) Co-advised Rachel Hilarides' honors thesis with Dr. Drew Lewis from South Alabama, Spring 2021-Spring 2022

 - (South) Masters thesis advisor and mentor for Kayla Johnson, Spring 2019 - Fall 2020 (adjunt at Colorado School of Mines)